163d Aero Squadron: Toul Sector

 On 30 September, another move was made, this time to the "Zone of Advance" (Western Front), to a new Airdrome at Delouze.
 Delouze Aerodrome was devoid of any facilities, being, essentially, an empty field.
 Work was immediately started with new buildings being erected, barracks being constructed, roads built and sanitary provisions installed.
 Assigned to the Second Army Air Service, the squadron was informed this would be their base of operations, so no effort was spared in improving the station.
 After a month of preparation, the pilots and observers began to arrive on 20 October, along with its first DH-4 aircraft.
 On 23 October, the squadron suffered its first casualty, when Lt Wilson fell as his airplane was taking off, and was instantly killed.
 Flight Mechanic Davis was with Lt Wilson as a passenger, but was only slightly injured.

 The squadron was formally assigned to the 2d Day Bombardment Group, however at Delouze, the squadron was too far from the front to effectively enter combat.
 Consequently, the group was moved to Ourches Aerodrome, some 20 miles closer to the Front on 1 November.
 By 4 November, the squadron had received its full quota of planes and flying personnel.
 It had already begun flying familiarization flights in the Toul Sector in order to learn the country and give those who were new to the front an opportunity to engage in combat behind our own lines.
 During the next several days, several enemy aircraft were encountered by no combats were engaged in.
 The next several days, bad weather kept the squadron on the ground, and it wasn't until the morning of 11 November that a bombing mission over enemy territory was planned.
-However, the Armistice with Germany ended combat operations at 11am and the mission was cancelled.
+However, the Armistice with Germany ended combat operations at 11 a.m. and the mission was cancelled.